 Born in Edison, NJ, Marc Kornblatt started out as an actor in New York City after college (Brandeis Univ.).
 He turned to playwriting, had plays produced Off-Off-Broadway and at theaters around the country, earned an MA in journalism (NYU), wrote for magazines and newspapers, published children’s books, married, moved to the Midwest, became a father and then returned to college in his mid 40’s to earn an education degree.

-In 2019, he moved with his wife to Tel Aviv, where he has continued writing for children and has produced the award-winning web series Rock Regga together with documentaries filmed in East and West Jerusalem, and the disputed territory around Bethlehem.
+In 2019, he moved with his wife to Tel Aviv, where he has continued writing for the stage, for children and has produced the award-winning web series Rock Regga together with documentaries filmed in East and West Jerusalem, and the disputed territory around Bethlehem.